Sensible World of Soccer: Other releases

 Also in 1996 an upgrade was released in a double CD case of SWOS '96/'97, for PC (CD) and Amiga (disks), upgrading an older version of SWOS to '96/'97.
-Nowadays they are considered as rare collectors' items.
+Nowadays they are considered as rare collector's items.
 Later there was also a White Label version containing the European Championship Edition, published by Virgin Interactive.

 After SWOS development ended in 1996, some fan projects tried to keep SWOS up-to-date, like the Cresswell brothers from England who collected data from several internet forums and created an unofficial update to '97/'98 for Amiga.
 During the 1998 World Cup in France they made a special update, which was based on '97/'98 and contained also some new graphics.
 This "World Cup 98 update" was officially supported by Sensible Software and released on the Cover CD number 24 of the magazine "CU Amiga".
-But to use this update a hard disk installation was required which officially does not exist.
+To use this update a hard disk installation was required which officially does not exist.

 There were some demo versions (Amiga) on several cover disks.
 One of the best known is "Sensible World of Moon Soccer" which allowed users to try in-game options.
-On pitch action was placed on the moon, with craters on the pitch and moon-like ball physics.
+On pitch action was placed on the Moon, with craters on the pitch and Moon-like ball physics.

 The Amiga version received a fan update for the 2022/2023 season in 2023.